 Our business is significantly dependent on the general economic condition and activity in the states in which we operate, and the central, state and local government policies relating to renewable energy.
 Although investment in the renewable energy sector in the areas in which we operate has been encouraged, there can be no assurance that this will continue.

-This concentration of business subjects us to various risks, including but not limited to, weather condition in these states; seasonal variations in the demand of electricity in the states; vulnerability to change in laws, policies and regulations of the political and economic environment; and limitation on our ability to implement the strategy to our operations in the states where we intend to conduct business.
+This concentration of business subjects us to various risks, including but not limited to:

+- weather condition in these states; - seasonal variations in the demand of electricity in the states; - vulnerability to change in laws, policies and regulations of the political and economic environment; - perception by our potential customers that we are a regional power generation company which hampers us from competing for large and complex projects at the national level; and - limitation on our ability to implement the strategy to our operations in the states where we intend to conduct business.